For AI agents

 Without a shell, the agent can't pipe results or assign variables.
 That's what composite tools are for — they bundle multi-step operations so MCP-only agents aren't stuck chaining 10+ tool calls:

-• compose_scene instead of scene_create + N × dsl_track_create + N × dsl_generate_midi
+• compose_scene instead of scene_create + N × dsl_track_create + N × dsl_generate_midi (creates scene + LLM contract + all tracks in one call)

 • add_instrument instead of dsl_track_create + dsl_generate_midi